A pair of hit documentaries lay bare the desperate struggle to strike it rich in the world’s fastest-growing economy

 Like Desire, the expertly shot documentary is unlikely to find an audience in China, though the reasons may be more political than personal.
 Both, though, are essential viewing for those seeking to better understand the underpinnings of a vast country that seems to evolve rapidly out of focus almost the moment the filmmaker screws on their lens cap.

-“People’s Republic of Desire” is from our issue, “Vital Signs”.
+Film: Desires and Deception is a story from our issue, “Vital Signs.”
 To read the entire issue, become a subscriber and receive the full magazine.
-Alternatively, you can purchase the digital version from the iTunes Store.
+Alternatively, you can purchase the digital version from the App Store.